PTU-AI-CLUB/SAIGE/README.md

 ## Feedback and Suggestions

 We value your input!
-If you have suggestions or ideas for improving the PTUBot project, please don't hesitate to reach out.
+If you have suggestions or ideas for improving the SAIGE project, please don't hesitate to reach out.
 Your feedback helps us make the bot more useful and user-friendly.

-Thank you for your interest in the PTUBot project.
+Thank you for your interest in the SAIGE project.
 We look forward to sharing this valuable resource with our college community in the near future!

 *Note: Data sources have not been added to maintain the privacy of the faculty and student members*